wx7531774/GEsfm/README.md

 ## Use:

    We only computer exterior parameters, you can run run_building.m file on your matlab package, and the result will be visually shown and saved as a txt file.
-   Note that, the input are generate by ProcessScript.m, one can generated the necessaries from OPENMVG, which is also used for refining our result.
+   Note that, the input are generate by ProcessScript.m, one can generate the necessaries from OPENMVG, which is also used for refining our result.

+   We also provide the input data used in our paper, which are all these .mat files.

    The ground truth exterior parameters of fountaion Herzjezu castle are provided by the corresponding publisher

 ## Acknowledgement: